terascope/teraslice/docs/configuration/clustering-k8s.md

 minikube start --memory 4096 --cpus 4
 make build
 make setup-all
+make show
 ```

+Confirm that both teraslice-master and elasticsearch are ready and available.
+You may have to repeat the `make show` command periodically until you see that everything is up and running.
+At this point the curl commands to elasticsearch and teraslice-master should have failed.
+We need to open tunnels from our local machine to these ports within minikube.

 In two new terminal windows run the following commands.
 These must be left open to communicate with either service within minikube.

 Terminal 2 - Open tunnel to elasticsearch: